Microbes can live and grow Within an atmosphere of hydrogen that is pure, laboratory experiments reveal.

 It appears to maximize our odds that we may locate life elsewhere.

-Her coworkers and seager put Yeast and E. coli — equally considered stand-ins for additional single-celled organisms — in small bottles with some nutrient broth.
+Her coworkers and Seager put Yeast and E. coli — equally considered stand-ins for different single-celled organisms — in small bottles with some nutrient broth.

-Every few hours, the Researchers removed a number of the microbes to count how many had been alive.
+Every few hours, the Researchers removed many microbes to count how many had been alive.

 Astrobiologists plan to search for signs of alien life by looking at starlight filtering through exoplanets’ atmospheres.

 It’s not clear whether rocky Planets with hydrogen atmospheres exist.

 We should not limit, or be overly Earth-centric, in what we consider attractive while studying other planets.